srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     >
     > **Note**:  Deployment will take approximately 5 minutes to complete.
 You can continue on to the next unit while it is deploying.

-### Exercise 3: Setup IoT Edge Parent with Child IoT Devices
+### Exercise 3: Set up the IoT Edge Parent with Child IoT Devices

 The use of a Parent / Child relationship that includes an IoT Edge Gateway (the parent) and other IoT Devices (the child or leaf devices) enables the implementation of Offline capabilities within an Azure IoT solution.
 As long as the IoT Edge device has had one opportunity to connect to IoT Hub, that device and any child devices can continue to function with intermittent or no Internet connection.